zhongfu/tp/docs/UserGuide.md

 </div>

 #### How to delete an employee's information? `persondelete`
 Deletes the employee referred to by the index.
 This is irreversible.
-Removes the deleted employee from all associated jobs as well.
+Removes the deleted employee from all associated jobs as well.<br>

+❗️Caution: This is irreversible.

 Format: `persondelete PERSON_INDEX`